We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 One of our team of specialist paralegals.
 Each member of the team has undergone professional training in wills and powers of attorney.
 The team is supervised by a solicitor regulated by the Solicitors Regulation Authority (SRA).

-You can complete the questionnaire, in your own time, just make sure you hit save and then exit when closing your document to make sure nothing is lost.
+You can complete the questionnaire in your own time, just make sure you hit save and then exit when closing your document to make sure nothing is lost.

-If you purchased a document including a legal review, once you have completed the questionnaire in full, click on 'send for review' next to your document, to submit it to our specialists.
+If you purchased a document including a legal review, once you have completed the questionnaire in full, click on 'Send for review' next to your document, to submit it to our specialists.

 You can start filling it out when you’re ready with our easy to use software.

-Log in to your account and go to the ‘my documents’ section.
+Log in to your account and go to the ‘My documents’ section.

 We suggest you set aside around 1 hour to complete a document, although it can take less or more time, depending on the type of document you're creating and how much information you have to hand.

-Your legal document will be created for you to view.
 If you bought a 'Self Service' document, it is now ready to be printed, signed and witnessed.

-We aim to complete the review in 14 working days.
+We aim to complete the review in 10 working days.
 At busy times it might take slightly longer.

 If you have bought a Review or Premium document you will only be able to print it when it has been completed and approved by our specialists.
-Self-service documents can be printed at any time, but be careful to destroy any documents that you do not intend to sign.

 Select 'Print', and then download your document and print as you would normally.
-If you want to, you can also print a draft of your document.

 You’ll need to pay the difference in the price between the two service levels.